-On average, we send around 102.6 trillion emails each year, and that number continues to increase.
-That means there are brands just like yours fighting to get your audience's attention when they check their inbox.
+Worldwide, we send and receive an average of more than 300 billion emails every day, and that number will only increase.
+This means numerous brands just like yours are fighting to get your audience's attention when they check their inboxes.

 Why use email marketing?

 There are several reasons why your business needs email marketing to reach its goals and continue growing.